Acquisition/Rehabilitation Program (for homes that NCHI owns)

 All Programs require that the financial assistance be in the form of a promissory note secured by a mortgage.

 a.
-For forgivable loans the mortgage will be written for 10 years.
-Included in the mortgages will be the provision that if the property is sold, rented, or transferred within the first 6 years of the mortgage term, the total amount of assistance will have to be repaid.
-The amount that would have to be repaid is reduced by $5000 over the remaining years of the mortgage.
+For forgivable loans the mortgage will be written for a term of 60 months up to 120 months.
+If during the first 72 months of the note the property is transferred through sale, contract, lease, transfer, or ceases to be the principle residence of borrower, the total amount of assistance will have to be repaid.
+If after the first 72 months of the note the property is transferred through sale, contract, lease, transfer, or ceases to be the principle residence of borrower, the amount that would have to be repaid is reduced over the remaining years of the mortgage.

 b.
 All other mortgages include a similar provision regarding repayment of the remaining amortized amount if the property is sold, transferred or rented.

 C) Deed Restriction